slynobody/dlss-enabler-mod-for-linux/README.md

 4. rename 'nvngx_dlss.dll' to '_nvngx.dll' in the same folder
 5. add this to 'starting-options' (steam)
 > WINEDLLOVERRIDES="version,dxgi=n,b" gamemoderun %COMMAND%
+6. start game: 'dlss' and 'frame-generation' should now be enabled / useable

 # FAQ